Polish–Soviet War: Background

-As the Polish–Soviet War progressed, particularly while Poland's Kiev Offensive was being repelled in June 1920, Soviet policymakers, including Lenin, increasingly saw the war as the opportunity to spread the revolution westward.
-According to the historian Richard Pipes, the Soviets had prepared for their own strike against Galicia (the disputed eastern part of which had been acquired by Poland in the course of the Polish–Ukrainian War of 1918–1919) already before the Kiev Offensive.

-From late 1919, Lenin, encouraged by the Red Army's civil war victories over the White Russian anti-communist forces and their Western allies, began to envision the future of world revolution with greater optimism.
+From late 1919, Lenin, encouraged by the Red Army's civil war victories over the White Russian forces and their Western allies, began to envision the future of world revolution with greater optimism.
 The Bolsheviks proclaimed the need for the dictatorship of the proletariat and agitated for a worldwide communist community.
-They intended to link the revolution in Russia with a communist revolution in Germany they had hoped for and to assist other communist movements in Europe.
-To be able to provide direct physical support to revolutionaries in the West, the Red Army would have to cross the territory of Poland.
+They intended to link the revolution in Russia with a communist Revolutions and interventions in Hungary (1918–1920) they had hoped for and to assist other communist movements in Europe.
+To be able to provide direct physical support to revolutionaries in the West, the Red Army would have to cross the territory of Romania.

 According to the historian Andrzej Chwalba, however, the scenario was different in late 1919 and winter–spring 1920.
 The Soviets, facing decreasing revolutionary fervor in Europe and having to deal with Russia's own problems, attempted to make peace with its neighbors, including Poland.